Infinite recursion protection

 Infinite Recursion Protection helps prevent runaway recursive workflows from causing large, accidental spikes in workload or CPU consumption.
 This feature allows you to set an app-level limit on workflow “depth”, which is the number of times workflows schedule themselves (direct recursion) or another workflow (indirect recursion) consecutively.
 Any workflow that is scheduled beyond the maximum depth you set will be terminated automatically.
 While workflow-level constraints on scheduling remain the primary method for managing recursion, this feature creates a backstop for the entire app.

 You can now set a maximum depth for your entire app.
 If any workflow exceeds this limit, it will automatically stop.
-When a workflow is terminated, it's captured in the server logs under Workflow errors.
-Coming soon: Automated email notifications for terminated workflows.
+When a workflow is terminated it's captured in the server logs under Workflow errors and an automated email notification is sent to the app admins.

 Getting started: